ekr990011/railsjobhub/README.md

 sudo chown -R $USER:$USER .

 The docker container runs as root so any files created by it will also be owned by root so you may need to use that command again upon certain changes.

+The error will usually looks something like this:
+IOError: Can not access file in context: